sprvtelida/maplibre-gl-draw/docs/API.md

 - `controls`, Object: Hide or show individual controls.
 Each property's name is a control, and value is a boolean indicating whether the control is on or off.
 Available control names are `point`, `line_string`, `polygon`, `trash`, `combine_features` and `uncombine_features`.
 By default, all controls are on.
 To change that default, use `displayControlsDefault`.
 - `displayControlsDefault`, boolean (default: `true`): The default value for `controls`.
 For example, if you would like all controls to be *off* by default, and specify an allowed list with `controls`, use `displayControlsDefault: false`.
 - `styles`, Array\<Object\>: An array of map style objects.
 By default, Draw provides a map style for you.
 To learn about overriding styles, see the [Styling Draw](#styling-draw) section below.
-- `modes`, Object: over ride the default modes with your own. `MapboxDraw.modes` can be used to see the default values.
-More information on custom modes [can be found here](https://github.com/mapbox/mapbox-gl-draw/blob/main/docs/MODES.md).
+- `modes`, Object: over ride the default modes with your own. `MapLibreDraw.modes` can be used to see the default values.
+More information on custom modes [can be found here](https://github.com/hyvilo/maplibre-gl-draw/blob/main/docs/MODES.md).
 - `defaultMode`, String (default: `'simple_select'`): the mode (from `modes`) that user will first land in.
 - `userProperties`, boolean (default: `false`): properties of a feature will also be available for styling and prefixed with `user_`, e.g., `['==', 'user_custom_label', 'Example']`

 ## Modes

-By default MapboxDraw ships with a few modes.
-These modes aim to cover the basic needed functionally for MapboxDraw to create the core GeoJSON feature types.
-Along with these, MapboxDraw also supports [custom modes.
-Click here for more details](https://github.com/mapbox/mapbox-gl-draw/blob/main/docs/MODES.md).
+By default MapLibreDraw ships with a few modes.
+These modes aim to cover the basic needed functionally for MapLibreDraw to create the core GeoJSON feature types.
+Along with these, MapLibreDraw also supports [custom modes.
+Click here for more details](https://github.com/hyvilo/maplibre-gl-draw/blob/main/docs/MODES.md).

 The mode name strings are available as an enum at `Draw.modes`.